hyperledger-archives/composer-sample-networks/packages/perishable-network/README.md

 ```

 If the date-time of the `ShipmentReceived` transaction is after the `arrivalDateTime` on `CON_001` then the grower will no receive any payment for the shipment.

-Summarise the the result of the test tab!

 Congratulations!